samyeuh/yahtzee/README.md

 To launch the yahtzee locally:
  - Clone the github repo
  - Run “npm install” in the terminal
- - Run “npm run dev” in the first terminal, then click on the link to open the site.
+ - Then run “npm run dev” and click on the link to open the site.
+ - Have fun ♥

+ If you have docker:
+  - Open Docker Desktop
+  - Run "docker-compose up --build" in the terminal
- - Then, have fun ♥
+  - Then open "http://localhost:8080" and have fun ♥

 ## Feedback